harryharrold/performance/FullText.md

 ### end heresy

+We have, however, come to value processes and tools.
+Not the heavy-weight UML modellers that might have been what the prophets were railing against, but some things we've found handy.

+### heresy

+Have any of you ever seen a post-it note leaving the office on someone's shoe?

+### end heresy

-So we'd replace "Individuals and" with "team" - we value "Teams and interactions over processes and tools"
+* So we'd replace "Individuals and" with "team" - we value "Team interactions over processes and tools"

-### Working software over comprehensive documentation
+## Working software over comprehensive documentation

 We've always found it pretty easy to buy into this, so much so that it rapidly becomes a truism, after all, working software is what your sponsors and users want, right?